-The program is designed to teach students the infrastructure of Systems Engineering, which involves the integration of electronics, mechanics, ergonomics, aerodynamics, software, etc., into a coherent and effective system.
-Students may pursue the certificate concurrently with any graduate degree program in the School of information Technology and Engineering.
+The program is designed to teach students the infrastructure of systems engineering, which involves the integration of electronics, mechanics, ergonomics, aerodynamics, software, etc., into a coherent and effective system.
+Students may pursue the certificate concurrently with any graduate degree program in the school.

 The objective of this certificate is to provide an in-depth understanding of security and forensics as they apply to networks and digital storage media.